MasteraSnackin/Proposal-Helmsman/README.md

   Skills --> Audio[ElevenLabs or Mock Audio]
 ```

-Proposal Helmsman exposes the same workflow through Slack, a browser dashboard, and CLI entrypoints.
+Proposal Helmsman exposes the same workflow through multi‑platform channel like telegram, slack, whatsapp, a browser dashboard, and CLI entrypoints.
 Requests are routed through the proposal operator, which coordinates skill modules, persists workspace artefacts, and calls external model, guardrail, and audio services when they are configured.

 ## Installation